symbolworks/symbolfront/README.md

 We enter `done`.
 The session ends.

-The example command set is chosen for effective functioning of the example application, but it is in no way restricted to shown commands.
-Thus, different applications may offer different command sets, as their functionality requires.
+Shown command sets are chosen for effective functioning of the example application, but it is in no way restricted to those commands.
+Thus, different applications may offer different command sets required by their functionality.
 That way, surprisingly capable class of applications may be supported by the client.

 ## Summary

-Symbolfront deliberately trades GUI expressiveness for simplicity of use.
+Symbolfront deliberately trades richer UI expressiveness for simplicity of appearance.
 The purpose of this project is to explore how far that trade-off can be taken.
-GUIs remain the better interface for many applications, but the question is how simple an interface can become while still supporting an interesting class of applications.
+Richer UIs remain the better interface for many applications, but the question is how simple an interface can become while still supporting an interesting class of applications.